dertin/hfsm/README.md

 ## 👋 Overview <a name="overview"></a>

 `hfsm` is a Rust library that provides tools for managing Hierarchical Finite State Machines (HFSM).
-This library allows you to build and run `SuperStates` and `States` using custom contexts that implement the `HFSMContext` trait.
+This library allows you to build and run `SuperStates` and `States` using custom contexts that implement the `StateContext` trait.

 ## Key Features